 Trilingual family: our experience so far

-Check out these posts to learn more about linguistic journey, the kids’ language development and the challenges along the way:
+Check out these posts to learn more about our linguistic journey, the kids’ language development and the challenges along the way:

 - Birdy’s First Words – the first words that Birdy learned and how deciphering first words in anything but straightforward

-- Does she understand German? – that time when the daycare teachers were worried that our 1,5 year old doesn’t understand enough German
+- Does she understand German? – that time when the daycare teachers were worried that our 1,5-year-old doesn’t understand enough German

 - Birdy Talks: 22 Months – taking stock after the first language explosion